HOLIDAY IN THE SUN

 “Suck me, assholes, cunt-licking, puke-faces.”

 Ten guys run out of the apartment, grabbing sticks and pipes stacked by the door.
-Thirty seconds later we burst into the flat.
+Thirty seconds later we burst into the squat.
 One guy sits by the bed where a skinny kid lies tied and gagged.
 The gangster reaches for a gun on a table, but Mike #1 hits him with his bat.
 He flies across the room, collapsing against the wall.
 I grab the gun while Pete unties Tito.
 We make the rescue in under two minutes.
 From the cries and curses in the street, I know the two gangs were going at it.
 The two Mikes say they were going out front to get in some action.
 Pete and I hustle Tito down the back stairs.
 We soon are running down an alley, away from the gang fight and toward the IRT stop.

 I want to go back to the fight after we get Tito to the IRT, “Let’s go back and help Joey”